pedroOrvalho/E-commerce-FullStack-Mockup/README.md

 5. Create a route that allow user can get product detail
 6. Create a route that allow user can register, log in with password and email
 7. Create a route that allow user can make order in front-end then send order information to database
-8. user can display his/her orders
+8. User can display his/her orders

 ### Front-end